fullmetalbrackets/blog/src/content/blog/setup-unattended-upgrades.md

 You can see a log of all the times Unattended-Upgrades has run at `/var/log/unattended-upgrades/unattended-upgrades.log`.

-## Install and configure Needrestart
+## Install and configure NeedRestart

 When upgrading packages and installing security updates, it is sometimes necessary to restart certain daemons for changes to take effect.
 When you update manually, you'll get a dialogue showing which daemons need restarting and confirming if you want to do so, but we can automate this with the Needrestart package.